 Eating Hours & Annual Closings

-In Paris, unless you see a sign that says service nonstop, meals are usually severely restricted to set hours.
+In Paris, unless you see a sign that says SERVICE CONTINU, meals are usually restricted to set hours.
 This is one of the reasons it’s a good idea to reserve, if you can (the other is that dining rooms tend to be small).
 Don’t expect to wander in someplace for a bowl of soup at 4pm.
-Lunch is generally served between noon and 2pm (sometimes 2:30pm), and dinner is served from 7:30 to 10:30pm (sometimes 11pm).
-Many restaurants are closed on Sundays and/or Mondays; some have started serving brunch on Sundays, which is served from 11am to 2pm.
-Cafes and restaurants with a bar tend to stay open between mealtimes serving drinks and coffee; if you are starving, you can usually order a light sandwich, or a croque-monsieur (a French take on a grilled ham and cheese sandwich).
+Lunch is generally served between noon and 2pm (sometimes 2:30pm), and dinner is from 7 to 10:30pm (sometimes 11pm).
+Many restaurants close on Sundays and/or Mondays, though some have started serving Sunday brunch, generally from 11am to 3pm.
+Cafes and restaurants with a bar tend to stay open between mealtimes, serving drinks and coffee; if you are starving, you can usually order a light sandwich or a croque-monsieur (a French take on a grilled ham and cheese sandwich).
 Some brasseries serve late into the night.

 To Tip or Not to Tip?

 In France, waiting tables is a time-honored profession, one that comes with paid vacation and retirement benefits.
 That said, no one gets rich being a French waitperson.
-Tipping is not required, or even expected, but it is a nice thing to do, especially if you’ve been at the table for several hours, or enjoyed good service.
-While the price you see on the menu includes tax and service, if you feel so inclined, leave a small tip (about 50[ce] for drinks, a euro or two after meals in mid-range cafes or restaurants).
+Tipping is not required or even expected, but it is a nice thing to do, especially if you’ve been at the table for several hours or enjoyed good service.
+While the price you see on the menu includes tax and service, if you feel so inclined, leave a small tip (about .50€ for drinks, a euro or two after meals in mid-range cafes or restaurants).
 Of course, no one will mind if you leave more.